-Nikon D850 versus Olympus E-M1 II
+Nikon D850 vs Olympus E-M1 II

 The Nikon D850 and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in July 2017 and September 2016.
 The D850 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D850) and a Four Thirds sensor.
-The Nikon has a resolution of 45.4 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on a full frame (D850) and a Four Thirds (E-M1 II) sensor.
+The Nikon has a resolution of 45.4 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (33 percent) than the Nikon D850.
 Moreover, the E-M1 II is substantially lighter (43 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D850) and the Micro Four Thirds Lens Catalog (E-M1 II).
 Mirrorless cameras, such as the E-M1 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.